How Can I Discover God’s Will For My Life?

-When I was a pastor, I would meet with high school seniors asking me to fill out recommendation forms for them.
-That by the way was one of the favorite parts of my job.
-I enjoyed talking with students about their career choices and I was always glad to help them take that all-important next step.
+I know from personal experience that many of our high school seniors are wrestling with the big question-“What do I do when I graduate next June?”
+Over the past few weeks I’ve written recommendation forms for various Christian colleges and state universities.
+That by the way is one of the favorite parts of my job.
+I enjoy talking with our students about their career choices and I am always glad to help them take that all-important next step.

-Once you’ve turned in your applications, it’s nail-biting time.
+Most of our seniors have already turned in their applications.
+Now it’s nail-biting time.
 Which colleges will accept me?
 Which ones will say no?
 What if three say yes, but my personal favorite says no?
 What if they say yes, but I can’t afford it?
 What do you do then?
 Is there any way to be 100% certain about God’s will when you are choosing a college?

 I think it would be lot easier if you could simply open the door one evening and be greeted by a chorus of angels chanting, “Georgia Tech!
 Georgia Tech!
 Georgia Tech!”
 Or if you got a special delivery letter from heaven that said, “Dear Beth, go to Wheaton.
 Love, God.”
 That would make it easy.
 But it doesn’t often happen that way.
 Most of the time we research, study, narrow the options, talk it over with trusted friends, pray about it, wait on the Lord, turn in our applications, and then in the end, we make our choice and hope for the best.

 That, I think, raises the central issue for most people regarding God’s will.
 We would like someone else to make the decision for us.
 If God would only tell us what he wanted in a given situation, we would do it.
 But most of the time we’re left with something less than 100% certainty.